alexandraldavis/blog/content/post/eine-geistige-heimat/index.md

 {{< figure src="reichstag8.jpeg" width="400px" >}}

 More importantly, that sense of belonging seeped into my bones more at that time than at any other.
 I imagine some Germans would scoff at this, as Berlin is arguably the least German of all places in the country.
 But I think that this is precisely why I felt like I belonged: I am not German, and neither are many who call Berlin home.
+Instead they make Germany their home.
+That is never a way I felt about America.

 {{< figure src="reichstag5.jpeg" width="400px" >}}

 {{< figure src="reichstag4.jpeg" width="400px" >}}

-I felt like I have made a mental home in Germany for an eternity and that the country offers so much in return, even though Germany is not my Heimat.
-I could walk around and feel eine geistige Heimat.
+Germany is not my Heimat.
+But I walked around and realized eine geistige Heimat.